 - 1. A member school found to be in violation of any provision of this policy: - a.
-Will be assessed a financial penalty as well as all expenses incurred by the CIAC in its investigation, placed on administrative probation and required to forfeit all contests won in which a recruited student(s) participates and/or all points earned in any contests by a recruited student(s); - b.
-May be placed on probation in the CIAC State Championship series for a period of not less than one year in the sport(s) in which the violation(s) occurred; - c.
-May be placed on prohibition and denied any participation with any member school for a period of not less than one year in the sport(s) in which the violation(s) occurred; and/or - d.
-May be suspended from membership in the Association for a period of not less than one year. - 2.
+Will be assessed a financial penalty as well as all expenses incurred by the CIAC in its investigation, and required to forfeit all contests won in which a recruited student(s) participates and/or all points earned in any contests by a recruited student(s); - b.
+May be placed on probation for a period of not less than one year in the sport(s) in which the violation(s) occurred; - c.
+May be placed on prohibition, which means the school cannot participate in any CIAC-sponsored meets/tournaments, for a period of not less than one year in the sport(s) in which the violation(s) occurred; and/or - d.
+May be placed on suspension from the CIAC and the school has the status of a nonmember in all activities for a period of not less than one year. - 2.
 A student who allows him/herself to be successfully recruited by a member school: - a.
-Will be declared permanently ineligible for interscholastic athletic competition at the school to which he/she was recruited; and - b.
-May be declared ineligible for interscholastic athletic competition for a period not to exceed one year at any member school. - 3.
-When a coach is involved in athletic recruitment violations the Board of Control shall consider: - a.
+May be declared ineligible for a period of time as determined by the Board of Control for interscholastic athletic competition at the school to which he/she was recruited; and - b.
+May be declared ineligible for interscholastic athletic competition for a period not to exceed one year at any member school. - c.
+May be subject to other actions as deemed appropriate by the Board of Control. - 3.
+When a coach is involved in athletic recruitment violations the Board of Control shall consider all punitive actions taken by the school to address the recruitment violation.
+In addition the Board may consider: - a.
 Disqualification of the coach(es) involved from coaching responsibilities at any level of that CIAC sport or potentially any CIAC-sponsored sport for a minimum of one calendar year.
 Note: The period of disqualification for the coach(es) continues even if the coach(es) leaves the position where the infraction took place. - b.
-Assigning a two-year probation period for the coach(es) upon the coach's return to coaching responsibilities of any CIAC sport in any CIAC member school. - c.
-Request that the coach re-take the appropriate coaching module.
+Assigning a probation period not to exceed two years for the coach(es) upon return to coaching responsibilities of any CIAC sport in any CIAC member school. - c.
+Requiring that the coach take the appropriate coaching module.